ScryEngineering/scrygroup.com/content/tutorial-pages/2018-04-23/editing-markdown.md

 Even before we moved our site to a [JAM stack](https://jamstack.org/) we found that we edited a number of [Markdown](https://en.wikipedia.org/wiki/Markdown) files every day, for example those README.md files on our GitHub repositories and various other bits of documentation.

-## Use an editor that properly supports markdown
+## Use an editor that properly supports Markdown

-Because markdown is not [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) you don't see what the documents look like until they have been rendered.
+Because Markdown is not [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) you don't see what the documents look like until they have been rendered.
 As with anything else having a long feedback loop definitely impacts your productivity, most notably because it risks interrupting the flow of your writing if you have to build the pages to validate that they work.
-This post is about how to make a good workflow for editing markdown content that has a short feedback loop.
+This post is about how to make a good workflow for editing Markdown content that has a short feedback loop.
 Getting any extra efficiency for performing frequent tasks such as this is a noticeable win.

-Using an editor that properly supports markdown is a huge boost to your productivity.
+Using an editor that properly supports Markdown is a huge boost to your productivity but comes at no extra cost (it's a classic example of a non-tradeoff).
-At a minimum you'll want syntax highlighting and linting for almost all markdown editing workflows.
+At a minimum you'll want syntax highlighting and linting for almost all Markdown editing workflows.
 If you are blogging or writing technical documentation a spell checker and an automatic preview are also extremely useful.
-The following examples should show what these are worth setting up:
+The following examples should show why these are worth setting up:

 ## Syntax highlighting

 Because Markdown is a markup language an editor that will do proper [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting) is very useful when editing Markdown files.
-As such we often edit markdown with [Vim](https://www.vim.org/) or [VS code](https://code.visualstudio.com/).
+As such we often edit Markdown with [Vim](https://www.vim.org/) or [VS code](https://code.visualstudio.com/).

-Just like editing other code you could use any text editor but one that is designed for editing code will provide a _substantially_ better user experience for editing.
+Since Markdown is stored in plain text you could use any text editor but one that is designed for editing code will provide a _substantially_ better user experience for editing.
 Proper syntax highlighting in particular lets you more readily see the structure of what you are doing and makes it easier to spot mistakes.

 ![example of syntax highlighting of code snippets when editing markdown](markdownSyntaxHighlighting.png "Syntax highlighting of embedded code snippets")